-Joe Fish is a firm believer in traditional country music.
+Joe Fish was a firm believer in traditional country music.

-'Joe Fish Country' is broadcast on BBC Radio Lancashire in north-west England between 2.00pm and 4.00pm every Sunday afternoon; the show is immensely popular as a result of its balance of traditional and modern day country music.
+‘Joe Fish Country’ was broadcast on BBC Radio Lancashire, in the north-west of England, between 2:00pm and 4:00pm, every Sunday afternoon; the show was immensely popular as a result of its balance of traditional and modern day country music.

-Joe Fish feels that it is important to keep the music up-to-date and to always remember the 'roots' of country music with a sprinkling of classic songs.
+Joe Fish felt that it was important to keep the music up-to-date and to always remember the ‘roots’ of country music with a sprinkling of classic songs.

-Joe Fish is also the guiding light behind the highly successful company, Joe Fish Tours, which escorts country music fans to all parts of the United States of America.
+Joe Fish was also the guiding light behind the highly successful company, Joe Fish Tours, which escorted country music fans to all parts of the United States of America.